mirkosprojects/object-recognition-mr/README.md

   git add .
   git commit -m "Initialize new Unity project"
   ```
+- Open Unity Hub and click on "New project" to create a blank Unity project.

+- Choose this repository folder as location for the Unity project.

+- Click on "Create project".

 - Push to your new GitLab project:
   ```sh
   git remote add origin https://git.it.hs-heilbronn.de/<Group>/new-project.git